nikeedev/balljumper/Updates.md

-** Update 0.0.1 and 0.0.2: Added platform and start of development of the game.
+**Update 0.1.0 troughout to 0.2.0: Added platform and start of development of the game.**

-** Update 0.0.3: Added ball and platform is now moveable!
-Use buttons left and right to move(PC ONLY!)
+**Update 0.3.0: Added ball and platform is now moveable!
+Use buttons left and right to move(PC ONLY!)**